zoontek/react-native-permissions/README.md

 Check notifications permission status and get notifications settings values.

+_⚠️  Android will never return `blocked` after a `checkNotifications`, you have to request the permission to get the info._

 ```ts
 type NotificationSettings = {
   // properties only available on iOS